Cymdeithas Daeareg Gogledd Cymru

 Location: Pensychnant Conservation Centre, Conwy LL32 8BJ

-To commence at 10:00h, socialising around the kettle, Lecture from 11:00h
+To commence at 14:00h, socialising around the kettle with excellent cakes, Lecture from 15:00h

 Wednesday